IvoSteimanis/Leadership-Namibia/README.md

 ## Data and analysis files
 The code in this repository can be used to reproduce the figures and tests in Stata (some packages need to be installed via SSC) but the data file can of course be used with other programs like R or SPSS.
 - "analysis_leadership.do" includes the Stata code
-- "leadership.dta" includes the cleaned data in Stata format (.dta)
+- "leadership.dta" includes the experimental and survey data in Stata format (.dta) & "leadership.xlsx" includes these data in Excel format (.xlsx)
-- "leadership.xlsx" includes the cleaned data in Excel format (.xlsx)
+- "afro_r6.dta" includes the Afrobarometer data in Stata format (.dta) & "afro_r6.xlsx" includes these data in Excel format (.xlsx)